keenan560/UnsplashSearch/README.md

 `npm run ios`

-# **ios Issue**
+# iOS Issue

-Project is currently experiencing issues with xcode, therefore it is recommended until fixed that the project but ran in android.
+Project is currently experiencing issues with xcode, therefore it is recommended until fixed that the project be ran in android.